Updating Your Digital Music Distribution

-I've gotten my music on iTunes -- now what?
+I've gotten my music on Spotify and Apple Music -- now what?
 Or how do I even get my music there?
+How do I get on playlists?
 Should I worry about Facebook?
-Tumblr?
+Instagram?
 Twitter?
+Twitch?
 How do I have time for this?
 How do I make more than 67 cents a download, or less than 1 cent for streaming?

 Welcome to “Updating Your Digital Music Distribution,” where we will work to help you answer these and many other questions.